tommyly471/3d-website/README.md

 Contributions to the Community: Actively involved in the developer community.
 Engaged in discussions, provided support, and welcomed contributions to foster a collaborative environment.

 How to Experience the Magic:
-Explore the Code: Clone the repository at https://github.com/your-username/3DWebMagic.git and delve into the intricacies of the codebase.
-Witness firsthand the synergy of JavaScript, OpenGL, and Three.js.

 Sample the Magic: Navigate to the examples directory to experience pre-designed templates.
 See how the magic unfolds and get inspired for your own creative endeavors.